 This is an intriguing tale and one of the best dark academia books, where revenge fantasies become a reality.

-19. The Truants by Kate Weinberg
+20. The Truants by Kate Weinberg

-Kate Weinberg’s The Truants is a mysterious and contemporary story focused on Jess Walker.
+Kate Weinberg’s The Truants is a mysterious and contemporary story about Jess Walker.
 She is a young student who falls in love with Alec, a journalist in exile, and Lorna, a literature professor.
 Jess is as naïve as they come, given she is a first-year student.
 Yet, she finds herself drawn to both these people, who also happen to be great storytellers.

-20. Vicious by V.E.
+21. Vicious by V.E.
 Schwab

 V.E.
 Schwab’s Vicious is about college roommates Victor and Eli.
 Despite their sometimes dislike for each other, they were very much alike and shared many of the same experiences during their senior year.
 This includes dealing with supernatural events.

-When trying to prove a thesis that aims to show that someone could develop special abilities under the right conditions, things don’t go as planned.
-The novel then shifts to a decade later and shines the light on Victor, who has broken out of prison.
+The novel then shifts to a decade later and shines the light on Victor, who has escaped prison.
 He is on his way to find Eli while being aided by a young girl with great ability of her own.

 At the same time, Eli is determined to get rid of all superpowered people except for the woman who works at his side.
-Once the two men finally do see each other again, sparks will fly… and not in a good way.
+Once the two men finally see each other again, sparks will fly… and not in a good way.

-21. They Wish They Were Us by Jessica Goodman
+23. They Wish They Were Us by Jessica Goodman

 Jessica Goodman’s They Wish They Were Us is the final entry on this list of the best dark academia books, and it takes us to the Gold Coast up in Long Island.
-Jill Newman lives in a perfect town with perfect friends and perfect life, but we all know that looks can be deceiving.
+Jill Newman lives in a perfect town with perfect friends and a perfect life, but we all know that looks can be deceiving.

-When Jill was a freshman, her best friend, Shaila Arnold, was murdered by her boyfriend on the beach.
-He confessed, and that was it.
 Jill tried her best to move on.
-She is now in her senior year and in the Gold Coast Prep, a not-so-secret ‘secret’ society that brings awesome parties, high grades, and admiration from the school.
+She is now in her senior year and in the Gold Coast Prep, a not-so-secret ‘secret’ society that brings fabulous parties, high grades, and admiration from the school.

 Having no choice but to look into it, Jill is determined to figure out who killed Shaila.
 If Graham didn’t do it, then her best friend’s killer is still out there walking free.
 It’s something she cannot accept.

-Which Dark Academia Books Will You Read in 2023?
+Which Dark Academia Books Will You Read in 2024?